Design-Dude/ddSpiral/README.md

 ## Dependencies
 This is a plugin for Sketch, so you need [Sketch](https://www.sketch.com).
 No other tools needed.

 ddSpiral was created with Sketch Plugin Manager, so if you are planning to use the source code you'll probably need [SKPM](https://github.com/skpm/skpm) too.
-Together with [sketch-module-web-view](https://github.com/skpm/sketch-module-web-view/tree/master/docs).
+Together with [sketch-module-web-view](https://github.com/skpm/sketch-module-web-view/tree/master/docs) as a bridge between the plugin and the overley for user input.

 ## Installation
 Download and double-click the plugin.
 Or drop it on the Sketch app.